0-2HERO/CF-CR14-Aleksandar/README.md

 -On the details page, you need to use google maps API to show the location of the offer (remember that your database should have the columns longitude and latitude)

 -From the database that was built, create a display API.
 This API is supposed to return a JSON object with all information from all offers from the agency.
   A single PHP file  displayAll.php is necessary for this task.
 There should be a link in the home page that would lead to the API.
-Please note that the data from the database must be converted to a JSON type which is raw data, therefore no formatting is required.
+  The data from the database must  be converted to a JSON type which is raw data, therefore no formatting is required.